gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 ### Team Points Calculation

+Team points are calculated by dividing the team score immediately after question 20 by 10 and then applying placement adjustment:

+- +1 points for 1st
+- No change for 2nd
+- -1 points for 3rd

+A team will be awarded a minimum of team points based on their placement:

+- 10 for 1st
+- 5 for 2nd
+- 1 for 3rd

+#### Logic

     Set place to 1.
     For each team in the teams list, apply the following block.
         If place is 1, then apply the following block.